memes/f5-bootstrap-gcp-project/README.md

    ```

    The Terraform state is now stored in GCS bucket and can be shared by others that are managing the project.
-1. Push the changes to GitHub and open a PR to merge to `master`
+1. Commit and push the changes to GitHub, and open a PR to merge to `master`

 ## Environments